Bluuuueee/CV_Final_Project/README.md

+Repository originally organized and published by Pinze Yu, New York University.
 # Better Small Object Detection with SOTA modifications on YOLOv8
 Final Project for Computer Vision (CSCI-GA 2271) with Prof. Rob Fergus @Fall 2023.